harsh432004/attendance-system-app/README.md

 This project can be used in your college project and also used in hackathons 😀

+## Deploymet Guide
+- For more information on how to deploy the Attendance System, check out the documentation at [Attendance System Deployment Docs](https://attendance-system-app-deploymentdocs.vercel.app/).

 ## Contributors

 - Harsh Vaidya - Lead Developer